gauri17-pro/linux-learning/Day 3/Power_trip.md

 - Root user is the user with maximum permissions.

-- It is the most powerful user n any Linux system with all the privileges to operate.
+- It is the most powerful user in any Linux system with all the privileges to operate.

 - In ancient times, sysadmins used to login as root in production systems, but it’s now common Best Practice to discourage or disallow login directly by root and instead to give specified trusted users the permission to run root-only commands via the sudo command.

-- sudo : To execute a command as another user

 - sudo -i: To launch a default user with super privileges which also loads root's environment